328 East 75th St, Suite A New York, NY 10021

 Fraxel Re:pair: This advanced laser uses a CO2 beam to remove microscopic columns of old skin using an ablative, damage and removal process.
 This results in immediate tissue shrinkage and skin tightening.

-Chemical peels can improve the skin tone and address some age-related imperfections.
+Chemical peels can improve skin tone and address some age-related imperfections.
 During a treatment, a solution is applied to the face, which causes the top layer of skin to come off.
 Chemical peels solutions come in different strengths, which are used based on the depth of treatment desired.

 Dr. Rokhsar first used the device in 2003, alongside Dr. Richard Fitzpatrick, the first physician to use the device.
-Topical anesthesia is applied and then the thermal energy based procedure uses controlled thermal damage of the upper layer of old skin while stimulating the creation of collagen fibers.
+Topical anesthesia is applied and then the thermal energy-based procedure uses controlled thermal damage of the upper layer of old skin while stimulating the creation of collagen fibers.

-Dermabrasion is a manual technique which involves controlled surgical scraping to remove scarring or wrinkles.
+Dermabrasion is a manual technique that involves controlled surgical scraping to remove scarring or wrinkles.
 Because it is used to smooth out deeper problems, it is generally only safe for people with fair skin.
 Those with dark skin colors could experience scarring or discoloration.

 Microdermabrasion uses tiny exfoliating crystals to remove superficially damaged skin.

 Botos is an injection that enables controlled weakening of facial muscles that cause wrinkles.
 A small diluted amount of the natural protein called botulinum is administered into the desired area and produces a bacterium that causes botulism.
-Besides cosmetic reasons, Botox can be used to treat cervical sytonia, writer’s cramp, excessive sweating, migraine headaches, lazy eye, and uncontrolled blinking, to name a few.
+Besides cosmetic reasons, Botox can be used to treat cervical dystonia, writer’s cramp, excessive sweating, migraine headaches, lazy eye, and uncontrolled blinking, to name a few.
 The effects of Botox usually last three to five months, with results showing within days.

 Cosmetic fillers are materials that are injected just below the surface of the skin.
 These fillers are used to literally fill in wrinkles.
-This fuller skin looks younger, smoother and firmer looking.
+This fuller skin looks younger, smoother and firmer-looking.
 There are many different types of fillers in the market, and Dr. Rokhsar will recommend which one best matches your cosmetic goals.